Paul Goldschmidt Preview, Player Props: Cardinals vs. Orioles

 Paul Goldschmidt At The Plate

-- Among qualified hitters in baseball, his batting average ranks 39th, his on-base percentage ranks 19th, and he is 65th in the league in slugging.
+- Among the qualified hitters in MLB, his batting average ranks 37th, his on-base percentage ranks 20th, and he is 66th in the league in slugging.

+- In 65.5% of his 139 games this season, Goldschmidt has picked up at least one hit.
+He's also had 47 multi-hit games.

-- Goldschmidt has picked up an RBI in 32.6% of his games this season, with two or more RBI in 15.9% of his games.
-He has also produced three or more runs in four contests.
+- In 45 games this year (32.4%), Goldschmidt has picked up an RBI, and in 22 of those games (15.8%) he had two or more.
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.